 - [3] A review of the impact of the proposed project on the safety of all children going to and from school by car, bus, bicycle, and walking during and outside of school zone hours and whether safety measures such as signaled cross walks or elevated sidewalks exist along intended truck routes so as to aid in prevention of accidents. - (m) Property value assessment.
 A property value analysis, prepared by a licensed appraiser in accordance with industry standards, regarding the potential impact of the project on the value of properties adjoining the project site. - (n) Health impact assessment.
 A human health impact assessment that identifies ways in which the proposed development project could adversely affect the health of Town residents and a priority list of recommendations to minimize the potential health impacts of the proposed project.
-The health impact assessment shall include: - [1] A risk assessment of possible impact of chemical exposure on the health of residents, including the chemical abstract service number of all chemicals proposed to be used or generated at the project site; - [2] An assessment of possible health effects due to industrial operations in non-heavy industrial zoned areas; and - [3] An assessment of possible health effects due to community changes including the presence of an industrial activity in a previously non-heavy industrial area, declining property values, impacts to the education system and sudden changes in population numbers, demographics and customs.

-E. Area variances.

-- (1) The Zoning Board of Appeals shall have the power, upon an appeal from a decision or determination of the Codes Enforcement Officer, to grant area variances from the area or dimensional requirements. - (2) In making its determination, the Zoning Board of Appeals shall take into consideration the benefit to the applicant if the variance is granted, as weighed against the detriment to the health, safety and welfare of the neighborhood or community of such grant.
-The Zoning Board of Appeals shall take account of the fact that Skaneateles Lake is a public water supply and shall not grant any variance that, individually or in combination with other variances, may result in pollution of the lake from more intensive use of property, encroachment into required lake yards, additional surface water runoff or subsurface leaching of septic waste or any other factors.
-In making its determination, the Board shall also consider: - (a) Whether an undesirable change will be produced in the character of the neighborhood or a detriment to nearby properties will be created by the granting of the area variance.
+The health impact assessment shall include: - [1] A risk assessment of possible impact of chemical exposure on the health of residents, including the chemical abstract service number of all chemicals proposed to be used or generated at the project site; - [2] An assessment of possible health effects due to industrial operations in non-heavy industrial zoned areas; and - [3] An assessment of possible health effects due to community changes including the presence of an industrial activity in a previously non-heavy industrial area, declining property values, impacts to the education system and sudden changes in population numbers, demographics and customs. - E. Area variances. - (1) The Zoning Board of Appeals shall have the power, upon an appeal from a decision or determination of the Codes Enforcement Officer, to grant area variances from the area or dimensional requirements. - (2) In making its determination, the Zoning Board of Appeals shall take into consideration the benefit to the applicant if the variance is granted, as weighed against the detriment to the health, safety and welfare of the neighborhood or community of such grant.
+The Zoning Board of Appeals shall take account of the fact that Skaneateles Lake is a public water supply.
+In making its determination, the Board shall also consider: [Amended 4-5-2021 by L.L.
+No. 1-2021] - (a) Whether an undesirable change will be produced in the character of the neighborhood or a detriment to nearby properties will be created by the granting of the area variance.